josxha/flutter_map_plugins/flutter_map_maplibre/README.md

 #### Use FlutterMap layers inside MapLibre

 In this solution we use `FlutterMap` layers in `MapLibreMap`.
-All gesture inputs are handled by maplibre.
+All gesture inputs are handled by `maplibre`.

 ```dart
 @override